 When you have trouble with your uterus, your gynecologist may recommend a hysteroscopy.
 At Capital Women’s Care - Bethesda, the team of professionals -- including Dr. Lewis Townsend, Dr. John Gschwend, and Dr. Deena Kleinerman -- can perform a hysteroscopy to help rule out certain conditions and diagnose the cause of your discomfort.
 If you live in or near Bethesda, Maryland and are struggling with uterine problems, don’t wait to find help.
+Dr. Cleberg is now performing Hysteroscopy procedures in-office.
 Contact the board-certified team by calling the office to schedule your initial consultation.

 During a hysteroscopy, your gynecologist uses a viewing scope to examine the inside of your uterus and cervical canal.
 During the hysteroscopy, your doctor can look for problems or issues.
 If found, minor surgical procedures can treat the issue.

 The team at Capital Women’s Care - Bethesda may use a hysteroscopy to help diagnose and treat:

 Your gynecologist may also use a hysteroscopy to assist during surgical sterilization or an endometrial biopsy.

 Your gynecologist may suggest a hysteroscopy if you have heavy periods, your periods last longer than they used to, or you experience breakthrough bleeding between your periods.

 Other times your doctor may opt for a hysteroscopy include when you have:

 Depending on the specifics of your case, your gynecologist may perform your hysteroscopy in the office or at the hospital, using a sedative medication or general anesthesia during the procedure.